-Project Focus: An athletic mentoring program to help encourage younger students to participate in more physical activity
+Project Focus: An athletic mentoring program to help encourage younger students to

 Progress/Outcomes: Emil has outlined the event, gotten administrator permission, i dentified goals and persons involved.
 She is surveying teachers to decide which students at the school are going to participate in the athletic leadership program.
 She is working closely with her to teacher to develop leadership content for the program.